Grass cutting and weed spraying

 - memorial gardens

-- and also some owned by Worcestershire County Council (within 30mph zones) cut approx six to eight times per summer season.
+- and also some owned by Worcestershire County Council (within 30mph zones) cut approximately six to eight times per summer season.
+More information on travel and roads from Worcestershire County Council

 Responsibility for controlling Japanese Knotweed rests with the landowner or occupier of the land.
 We take appropriate action when Japanese Knotweed is found on the land and open spaces we manage.
 This involves minimising the risk of it spreading and aiming to eradicate it in line with good practice.